 If you apply Early Action, you should hear by early February if you are offered a non-need-based(merit) scholarship, typically within a week of admission.
 Regular decision applicants will be notified in late March, again within the first few days of being admitted.

 Due to federal regulations, financial aid cannot be disbursed earlier than seven-to-10 days before the first day of classes.
 Once disbursed, it will be applied directly to your bill with the University Cashier’s office.
 If your bill is covered, and you are left with a credit, it will be processed into a refund, which is typically issued during the first week of classes.
 Setting up direct deposit with the University Cashier’s office will help you get your refund faster.
 Double check to make sure all anticipated financial aid has been applied before contacting them.

 Outstanding applicants to UNC-Chapel Hill who have demonstrated high academic achievement, commitment to diversity issues, and engagement in matters of inclusion are flagged by the Admissions Office and may apply for the Pogue Scholarship, by invitation.

-You may find more about the Pogue Scholarship at our Scholars Program site.
+You may find more about the Pogue Scholarship by emailing firstname.lastname@example.org.

 Changes in aid can happen for several reasons.
 First, check your financial aid applications to make sure there aren’t any errors in the information you provided.
 Change in aid can also happen due to a change in your financial situation.
 If you have new assets, or an increase in income, this can decrease your financial need.
 If the number of people in your household changes, or number in college changes, your need can also change.
 Your estimated family contribution (EFC) is divided among the number in college, so if you have a sibling who graduates, your EFC can change.